reyasadhu/personalized_ecommerce_recommendation/README.md

 The raw data can be downloaded from here https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset/data Save the data in a folder raw_data to run the code.

 ## Baseline Model
 This project implements and evaluates several baseline recommendation approaches:
-Recently Viewed Items: Recommends items a user has recently viewed, ranked based on how recently they were interacted with.
+- Most Popular Items: Suggests the most frequently interacted-with items, ranked by their overall popularity.
-Most Popular Items: Suggests the most frequently interacted-with items, ranked by their overall popularity.
+- Recently Viewed Items: Recommends items a user has recently viewed, ranked based on how recently they were interacted with.
-User-User Collaborative Filtering: Identifies 10 similar users using cosine similarity and recommends items they have interacted with, ranked by interaction frequency or type.
+- User-User Collaborative Filtering: Identifies 10 similar users using cosine similarity and recommends items they have interacted with, ranked by interaction frequency or type.
-Item-Item Collaborative Filtering: Finds items similar to those the user has already interacted with and ranks them based on similarity.
+- Item-Item Collaborative Filtering: Finds items similar to those the user has already interacted with and ranks them based on similarity.
-Singular Value Decomposition (SVD): A matrix factorization technique used to predict missing values in the interaction matrix.
+- Singular Value Decomposition (SVD): A matrix factorization technique used to predict missing values in the interaction matrix.

-## Key Findings
+### Key Findings
-1. Recently Viewed Items performs best for immediate recommendations (P@1)
+1. Popular items baseline performs poorly, indicating personalization is important.
-2. Item-Item CF shows best overall recall@10
+2. Recently Viewed Items performs best for immediate recommendations (P@1)
-3. Popular items baseline performs poorly, indicating personalization is important
+3. Item-Item CF shows best overall recall.
-4. Event weighting (view=1, cart=2, purchase=3) improves collaborative filtering performance
+5. Event weighting (view=1, cart=2, purchase=3) improves collaborative filtering performance

-## Implementation Details
+### Implementation Details
 - Uses sparse matrices for efficient computation
 - Implements cosine similarity for user/item similarity
 - Evaluates with Recall@K metric